Southern Gas Ltd.

 ANNEXURE "B" TO THE INDEPENDENT AUDITORS' REPORT OF EVEN DATE ON THEFINANCIAL STATEMENTS OF THE SOUTHERN GAS LIMITED

 Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section143 of the Companies Act 2013 ("the Act")

-We have audited the internal financial controls over financial reporting of TheSouthern Gas Limited("the Company") as of 31 March 2017 in conjunction with our auditof the financial statements of the Company for the year ended on that date.
+We have audited the internal financial controls over financial reporting of THESOUTHERN GAS LIMITED ('the Company') as of 31st March 2020 in conjunction with our auditof the financial statements of the Company for the year ended on that date.

 Management's Responsibility for Internal Financial Controls